srabonty-mazumder/security/threadModel.md

 •	Elevation of Privileges ¬ - Authorization - (e.g., tampered JWT).

 ### Challenge of Threat Model:
-•	Lack of sufficient knowledge and experience in the field of security could hinder to implement threat model effectively.
-Without proper training, experience and understanding of basic security principles, developer might overlook potential threats.
+•	Lack of sufficient knowledge and experience in the field of security could hinder to implementation threat model effectively.
+Without proper training, experience, and understanding of basic security principles, developers might overlook potential threats.

 •	Another challenge is Threat model could be complex and time-consuming.
 With a tight schedule, it is difficult to follow this model's systematic approach and in-depth analysis.